Hierarchical determinism: how Bitcoin's HD wallets are born

 Disclaimer: For demo purposes only.
 Do not use this mnemonic for storing Bitcoin, and never - under any circumstances - enter your real mnemonic into any website.

-The master key - color-coded above - is created by putting the seed through an HMAC function to generate another set of 64 bytes.
+The master key - colour-coded above - is created by putting the seed through an HMAC function to generate another set of 64 bytes.

 The wallet as a tree